tricaodo/Path-Finding-Visualizer/README.md

 3. Click or Drag left mouse to create the walls/obstacles.
 4. Right mouse to remove the walls.
 5. Select the algorithm.
   5a.
-Can use maze generation to set up the maze.
+Use maze generation to set up the maze if needed.
 6. Click start and enjoy☺️.

 Note: Cannot delete the start or destination vertex by right mouse.
-Instead, click the RESET button.
+Instead, click the RESET button to reset all the states.